nest/nest-simulator/doc/sli_docs/neural-simulations.rst

    SLI ] 1 GetStatus /V_th get =
    -60

-Please note, that ``SetStatus`` checks if a property really exists in a node and will issue an error if it doesn’t.
+Please note, that :py:func:`.SetStatus` checks if a property really exists in a node and will issue an error if it doesn’t.
 This behavior can be changed by the following command: